City of Menlo Park’s Below-Market Rate Rental Program

 3. You have filled out and signed the an Household Displacement Affidavit and attached evidence of displacement as listed in the Affidavit form.

-On June 19, 2018, the City of Menlo Park amended its Below Market Rate Housing Program Guidelines to allow for unhoused persons to demonstrate local residency in order to meet the requirement to live or work in Menlo Park to be eligible for the BMR Purchase Waiting List and/or BMR Rental Interest List.
+On June 19, 2018, the City of Menlo Park amended its Below Market Rate Housing Program Guidelines to allow for unhoused persons to demonstrate local residency in order to meet the requirement to live or work in incorporated Menlo Park to be eligible for the BMR Purchase Waiting List and/or BMR Rental Interest List.
 In order to qualify as an Unhoused Person to meet the City’s the live/work requirement, your household must meet the following criteria:

 1. Your last permanent residence was located in Menlo Park, OR

 2. You currently reside in Menlo Park in a place or structure other than a bona fide dwelling unit (i.e. vehicle or tent), AND

 3. You have submitted a completed BMR Waiting List Application to Hello Housing for processing, along with supporting documentation to demonstrate that you meet the eligibility guidelines for Unhoused Persons (examples of acceptable documentation are listed on the BMR Waiting List application).